Anti-Money Laundering/Combating the Financing of Terrorism (AML/CFT)

 Effectiveness and Efficiency of AML/CFT Regimes: reviewing and advising on the effectiveness and efficiency of AML/CFT national systems, or of selected AML/CFT mechanisms in place (supervisory structure, FIU, criminal justice chain, etc.), to assist governments in improving their resource allocation or in refining their AML/CFT policies.

-Modes of delivery: While much of this TA is delivered through bilateral missions to member countries, the Fund also conducts regional training and workshops for professionals involved in various aspects of AML/CFT regimes, such as legal drafters, financial sector supervisors, FIU officials, criminal justice officials, and officials preparing to participate in formal assessments of other countries' AML/CFT systems; (and, as noted above, some legal drafting advice can be provided in part through correspondence with headquarters).
+Modes of delivery: While much of this TA is delivered through bilateral missions to member countries, the Fund also conducts regional training and workshops for professionals involved in various aspects of AML/CFT regimes, such as legal drafters, financial sector supervisors, FIU officials, and officials preparing to participate in formal assessments of other countries' AML/CFT systems; (and, as noted above, some legal drafting advice can be provided in part through correspondence with headquarters).